Get The Help You Deserve

 • Employers must have clearly defined emergency procedures and exit routes in the event of an accident.

-• Employers should train employees on safe work procedures and how to use equipment properly.
+• Employers should train employees on safe work procedures and proper use of equipment.

 Construction Site Safety Training Requirements:

-• Training in Fall Prevention: When working at heights, employees need to be trained on how to use fall protection gear and procedures.
+• Training in Fall Prevention: Employees must be trained on using fall protection gear and procedures when working at heights.

 • Scaffold and Ladder Training: Training should cover the proper use of scaffolds and ladders, including assembly and disassembly.

-• Hazard Recognition: Training programs ought to instruct employees on how to recognize potential risks and take the necessary precautions.
+• Hazard Recognition: Training programs should instruct employees on recognizing potential risks and taking the necessary precautions.

-• Correct Material Handling: In order to prevent strain or trip hazards, workers should receive training on lifting and moving materials.
+• Correct Material Handling: Workers should receive training on lifting and moving materials to prevent strain or trip hazards.

-• Emergency Response Training: Workers must be trained on how to respond in case of accidents, including providing first aid.
+• Emergency Response Training: Workers must be trained to respond to accidents, including providing first aid.

-• PPE Training: Employees should be trained on how to wear, maintain, and adjust personal protective equipment.
+• PPE Training: Employees should be trained to wear, maintain, and adjust personal protective equipment.

-• Construction workers should receive electrical safety training so they can work safely around electrical hazards and understand the risks involved.
+• Construction workers should receive electrical safety training to work safely around electrical hazards and understand the risks involved.

 • Equipment Operation Training: Training should cover the safe operation of heavy machinery and construction equipment.